icarus-sullivan/serverless-plugin-sandwich/README.md

 ```

 ## Code Generation
 Sandwich dynamically changes the handler src path, and generates code for you.
-A defition like this:
+This definition:
 ```yaml
 functions:
   protected: